-The questions of adequacy of clerical personnel, space reallocation, and relocation of units and functions to Quantico demand greater study and inasmuch 55024 DocId: 32989609 Page 26 added war dae des stegge egt fill a eigente are are de' der Charles Friday Said "Jior Mr. Felt Supervisory Reorganization of Functions and Personnel; Crime Research Division as.
-Training Division is scheduled for regular annual inspection next week, these matters will be gone into in depth in connection with that inspection and coordinated in consultation with Administrative Division.
-It is the purpose of this memorandum to promptly effect the desired transfers of functions among affected Divisions in order to provide for immediate routing of mail and upper level review and supervision of the work product of all units previously composing Crime Research Division. manufactor and the second of the second of the second of the second second second of the second of the second second of the seco RECOMMENDATION: That transfers as outlined herein be approved.
-His ment be contained and franklike if some denieled we can reaching.
-Joane His the Research & Lowie functions, which will denied in the believe the should be reachinged & the Township denies to become there are the day the denied by There for the tend of the there are the are the matter for access a public, to make the there is no available a proce matter for access public, to make the denies, because there are a matter for access public, to make the there is no available a proce matter for access public, to make the there is the available of proce matter for access public, to make the there is the available of access available of the fullion the filter of the filter for a constant and and the filter of the fullion of the filter of the filter of the former formed the filter of the there are the filter of the the filter of the fil that 440 1751 115 Line at Fight the wind directions and weight after which the Folling Library was to there dece more The information in the Folling Library was to there dece more The information on the Folling Library was to there dece more in the gray of Barlain and he used and in fact to boold, meeter h. m.
-La Mic Det Cilipense Sinision which is ner ever mucesony wertigments of personnel be conside that an 7 (Foregoing typed on following page). fing Fins and Change administrations Review Unit To Congression Genices Unit & 4:30
+The questions of adequacy of clerical personnel, space reallocation, and relocation of units and functions to Quantico demand greater study and inasmuch NW 65360 Docld:32989609 Page 26

+"J for Mr. Felt Supervisory Reorganization of Functions and Personnel; Crime Research Division as Training Division is scheduled for regular annual inspection next week, these. matters will be gone into in depth in connection with that inspection and coordinated in consultation with Administrative Division.
+It is the purpose of this memorandum to promptly effect the desired transfers of functions among affected Divisions in order to provide for immediate routing of mail and upper level review and supervision of the work product of all units previously composing Crime Research Division. the work a page in a provide the second with a second the second of the second of a page of the page o RECOMMENDATION: That transfers as outlined herein be approved.
+This sprare board and praintile of sures deniclob we can reaching.
+I dance PARALEN OF W.M.
+FALT This Ertion should be the the the the transition of the beaution of the This is the access the filler of the the set of the and the product of the second of t that the Form the metain at Fight the weighter directions and any clopedais which and used on a daily drain by other dire The space into which the Folling Library was to there been more in the give a Building and be used and in fact to boold meric m. m. h.
+M. Comissilie Decilipance division which is ner evenily I recommend that you apprend nover the transfer fing time and that any necessary mertigement of personnel be conside · 7 (Foregoing typed on following page). he separate memorenda.
+Change administrations Review think To Congressions ferrices third en som en grande også er ber en som er en gade.